Expert guide to cleaning and caring for your floor

 This results in engineered hardwood being quicker, cheaper and easier to install for D.I.Yers, while still maintaining the beautiful timber hardwood look.
 Engineered hardwood is suitable everywhere in your home except for bathrooms or areas where moisture accumulates.

-A timber or hardwood floor throughout your home is a choice that will stand the test of time – both from a looks and a durability point of view.
-There is a huge variety of hardwood to choose from, with choices including the type of wood you use, the thickness of board, colour and the texture.
+A timber or hardwood floor throughout your home is a choice that'll stand the test of time – both from a looks and a durability point of view.
+There's is a huge variety of hardwood to choose from, with choices including the type of wood you use, the thickness of board, colour and the texture.